ndaversa/hubot-github-bot/README.md

 # Hubot Github Bot
-A hubot script to list and remind you about open pull requests
+A hubot script to list and recurrently remind you about open pull requests.
+Optionally receive direct messages when you are assigned to a pull request in your organization or for a specific repo or set of repos.

 ###Dependencies
 - coffeescript